Training structure

 Faculty of Science

-This course enables students to deepen their knowledge of metabolism.
-This course provides a global vision of human metabolism.
-It will emphasize the links between the different metabolic pathways.
-It will also show how different tissues communicate to maintain overall energy homeostasis.
-Dysregulation of this metabolism, at the origin of certain pathologies, will be presented.
+This course unit allows students to deepen their knowledge of metabolism.
+It provides a comprehensive overview of human metabolism, emphasizing the links between different metabolic pathways.
+It also shows how different tissues communicate to maintain overall energy homeostasis.
+Disruptions in this metabolism that cause certain diseases will be presented.

 Faculty of Science